 Areas of Interest: Documentary Film, Cinema & Society, History of Science, Oral History, Language and Literature.

-Areas of Interest: Social Anthropology, Animation Film Design, Animation Research, Ethnography, Film Language.
+Areas of Interest: Cultural Anthropology, Animation Film Design, Animation Research, Ethnography, Film Language.

 Pithamber R. Polsani